linux-integrity/ima-doc/event-log-format.rst

 document as in RFC 5652.

-For appended signatures, ``modsig`` typically requires :ref:`d-modsig`, the :ref:`file-data-hash` calculated omiting the appended signture.
+For appended signatures, ``modsig`` typically requires :ref:`d-modsig`, the :ref:`file-data-hash` calculated omitting the appended signature.

 When there is no appended signature, this field will have a length of zero.